arkency/posts/posts/2015-05-01-mutation-testing-and-continuous-integration.md

 title: Mutation testing and continuous integration
 created_at: 2015-05-01 11:56:02 +0200
 kind: article
-publish: false
+publish: true
 author: Andrzej Krzywda
 newsletter: :arkency_form
 ---

 Mutation testing is another form of checking the test coverage.
 As such it makes sense to put it as part of our Continuous Delivery process.
-In this blog post I’ll show you how we started using mutant together with TravisCI in the RailsEventStore project.
+In this blog post I’ll show you how we started using mutant together with TravisCI in the [RailsEventStore](https://github.com/arkency/rails_event_store) project.

 <!-- more -->

-In the last blogpost I explained why I want to introduce mutant to the RailsEventStore project.
-It comes down to the fact, that RailsEventStory, despite being a simple tool, may become a very important part of a Rails application.
+In the last blogpost I explained [why I want to introduce mutant to the RailsEventStore project](http://blog.arkency.com/2015/04/why-i-want-to-introduce-mutation-testing-to-the-rails-event-store-gem/).
+It comes down to the fact, that RailsEventStore, despite being a simple tool, may become a very important part of a Rails application.

 RailsEventStore is meant to store events, publish them and help building the state from events (Event Sourcing).
 As such, it must be super-reliable.
 We can’t afford introducing breaking changes.
 Regressions are out of question here.
 It’s a difficult challenge and there’s no silver bullet to achieve this.